urschrei/pyzotero/readme.md

 If you attempt to call/print/access a key which does not exist, a `KeyError` will be raised.
 Alternatively, you can use e.g. `item.get('author', None)` which will simply return `None` if a key does not exist.
 Frequently missing keys are a definite possibility, since Zotero library items have very few mandatory fields.

 **URL parameters will supersede API calls which should return e.g. a single item:** `https://api.zotero.org/users/436/items/ABC?start=50&limit=10` will return 10 items beginning at position 50, even though `ABC` does not exist.
 Be aware of this, and don't pass URL parameters which do not apply to a given API method.
 This is a limitation/foible of the Zotero API, and there's nothing I can do about it.

-Running zotero.py from the command line will attempt to import your ID and key from a file named `zotero_keys.txt` in your home directory (see comment in `main()` for details), create a new Zotero object and call some of the methods.

 [1]: http://www.zotero.org/support/dev/server_api "Zotero Server API"